ANCSLEEP BLOG

 What are the Five Stages of Sleep?

 Sleep occurs in five stages and two different types of sleep: (1) Non-Rapid Eye Movement (NREM) and Rapid Eye Movement (REM) sleep.
-These periods include dreamless periods of light and deep sleep, and periods of active dreaming sleep.
+These periods include dreamless periods of light and deep sleep and periods of active dreaming sleep.
 While we sleep, we cycle through these stages multiple times throughout the night.
 These stages are [Sleep Association]:

-• Stage 2 (NREM): light stage of sleep that lasts about 20 minutes, breathing slows, body temperature drops, heartbeat slows and brain begins to disengage from surroundings
+• Stage 2 (NREM): light stage of sleep that lasts about 20 minutes, and is characterized by slow breathing, cooler body temperature, slow heartbeat, and a disengaged brain.

-• Stage 4 (NREM): very deep sleep with slow brain waves (Delta) that lasts about 30 minutes, muscles fully relaxed, energy is restored in body (gives you the sense of restoration), and anti-stress hormones released
+• Stage 4 (NREM): very deep sleep with slow Delta waves that lasts about 30 minutes, and is characterized by fully relaxed muscles, renewal of energy in the body, and release of anti-stress hormones.

 Stages of sleep